Greece offers new proposals ahead of emergency summit

 For a deal to work, Tsipras will need a solution that is acceptable to his party or else may be pushed to call a snap election or a referendum to secure a mandate for an agreement.

-Supporters of his Syriza party rallied in Athens on Sunday to send "a loud message of resistance" against demands for more cuts and tax hikes in a country battered by years of recession.
+His Syriza party was due to hold a rally in Athens on Sunday to send "a loud message of resistance" against demands for more cuts and tax hikes in a country battered by years of recession.

-Under austerity measures imposed by the IMF, the European Union and the European Central Bank in two bailouts, Greece's economic output has fallen by a quarter, wages and pensions have been slashed and unemployment is running at 25 percent.
+Under the austerity measures imposed by the IMF, the European Union and the European Central Bank in two bailouts, Greece's economic output has fallen 25 percent, wages and pensions have been slashed, and one in four Greeks is jobless.

 The Greek government has argued the austerity imposed on the southern European country had made the crisis worse.
 A senior Syriza lawmaker said on Sunday that previous ideas put forward by Juncker would have led to a "social holocaust".